fxstubbe/A_Tn-Seq_pipeline/README.md

 ### Genome Alignment

 The BWA-MEM algorithm performs local alignment.
 It may produce multiple primary alignments for different part of a query sequence.
 This is a crucial feature for long sequences.
 However, some tools such as Picard’s markDuplicates does not work with split alignments.
-One may consider to use option -M to flag shorter split hits as secondary
+One may consider to use option -M to flag shorter split hits as secondary.

 **Single-end**